 The vinegar, cold and the little bit of salt does help to extend the life of cucumbers.
 Unfortunately, I would not count on these lasting too long.

 5- How to Properly Store Pickles | Best Ways to Store Pickles

 After the long hours of preparing the different types of vegetables, washing, cutting and pickling them, the next task is perhaps the most important – how and where to store them.

 Here are a few suggestions in addition to those already discussed:

-- Clear glass jars – this is not only a neat way to store pickles, you also get to actually see what is inside and how they’re faring.
+- Clear glass jars – this is not only a neat way to store pickles, but you also get to actually see what is inside and how they’re faring.

 - Sterilized jam jars – these small jars are useful not only for storing pickles but also for transferring pickled veggies from a larger container in the freezer when you feel like having some pickles during the day

-- Tupperware containers – they can withstand high temperatures and are perfect for storing pickle in the fridge and freezer, they don’t emit unpleasant odors as plastic containers do with PVC parts and you can see the pickles inside.
+- Tupperware containers – they can withstand high temperatures and are perfect for storing pickles in the fridge and freezer, they don’t emit unpleasant odors as plastic containers do with PVC parts and you can see the pickles inside.

 - Plastic jars – these preserve pickles for a long period of time, they are durable and seldom break.
 They are also safer to store pickles which contain acetic acids that react with metal containers and render pickles toxic.

 - Pasteurized pickle jars – most pickle jars you buy from supermarkets are usually pasteurized which means that the fermentation process has been stopped.
 Once these jars are opened, they need to be stored in the fridge to keep the contents fit for eating but they must be tightly sealed.

 6- How to Know if Pickles are Bad or Spoiled